veecode-platform/vkdr/src/main/resources/scripts/.docs/KONG.md

 If `-l /full_path/license.json` is not provided together with `-e` then Kong will start in "free mode".
 If both `-e` and `-l` are provided, a valid license will enable Kong RBAC and both Kong Manager and Admin API will require authentication (user "kong_admin", password as informed in `-p`).

+**Important**: using "-e" changes the ingressClass used by Manager and Admin API from "kong" to an empty string "" (meaning the cluster's default).

 ## Kong Enterprise in standard (traditional) mode with custom domain

 ```sh